muxspace/zeomancer_web/site/content/_index.md

 what_blurb:
     class: bg-grey-1
     heading: "Pre-order a device for yourself, and we'll give one to a farmer in Africa"
-    text: "We're partnered with organizations in Tanzania and Kenya to distribute a minimum 1200 devices to farmers in those countries.
-Your purchase of a device covers the cost of another device for a farmer there."
+    text: "We're partnered with organizations in Tanzania and Kenya to distribute at least 1200 devices to farmers in those countries.
+Your purchase of a device covers the cost of another device for a farmer there.
+Help us reach all of these farmers by supporting our crowdfunding campaign!"
-    image: /img/zeomancer_device_1.jpg
+    image: /img/platform_4.png

 signup:
-    heading: Sign up now and get 40% OFF!
+    heading: Sign up now and get 40% OFF the retail price!
-    subheading: Launching on Kickstarter soon
+    subheading: Launching on Kickstarter soon 👇

 # text-and-image
 why_blurb: